2026 HK Infrastructure Living Lab

 ◎ Content: Project briefing, team introductions, introductory training in social living labs and design thinking, and the drawing up of project plans for each team

-◎ Training: Sharing of the concept of the living lab and methods of co-production, the design thinking process, domestic living lab case studies, and methods for identifying problems, defining problems, developing solutions, and delivering solutions
+◎ Training: Sharing of the concept of the living lab and methods of co-production, the design thinking process, local case studies, and methods for defining problems, and developing solutions

-◎ Activity plan: The participating teams will carry out their respective projects over a period of about five weeks, from 13 May to 17 June, and will share weekly activity records along with outputs such as photographs and videos
+◎ Activity plan: The participating teams will carry out their respective projects over a period of about five weeks, from 13 May to 17 June, and will share weekly activity records along with outputs.